Choosing the Best Lead and Collar for Your Puppy or Adult Dog

 My standard leads and collars come in matching colours.
 Orange, Purple, Green, Pink, Blue, Red, and Black.
 I have added a thinner lead and collar similar to my classic standard leads that are mainly for smaller dogs so they can enjoy these totally British made leads and collars.

 My standard leads and collars are 24mm wide and the thinner lighter ones are 19mm.
 That would be approximately 1 inch for the standards and 3/4 of an inch for the thinner ones. all are 5.8 inches long.

 I have also added a special edition red white and blue lead and my own brand of slip and rope leads.
-Including an ultra skinny one. which I use all the time as they will even fit in a purse.
-I can slip four of them in one pocket and not know they are even there.
+Including an ultra-skinny one. which I use all the time as they will even fit in a purse.
+I can slip five of them in one pocket and not know they are even there.

-It is not only the colours or the material that makes them so good for training everything from the sit stay to walking to heel.
+It is not only the colours or the material that makes them so good for training everything from the sit-stay to walking to heel.
 It is the length that is vital.
 Most leads are three or four feet long and are not versatile enough for all breeds.
-Because the of the length I manufacture it makes initial training far easier.
-Once you have trained the dog you can switch to a slip lead which I have now started to sell.
+Because of the length of the leads, I manufacture it makes initial training far easier.
+Once you have trained the dog you can switch to a slip lead which I have now started to sell my own brand.

 Unfortunately, it is very difficult to train walking to heel with a rope slip lead.
 You need a good training lead initially.

 and of course, I sell matching collars for my normal leads shown above that are soft and gentle on your dog's neck.

 These collars are about an inch wide that is so the spread and pressure and energy over a wider area if the dog lunges or pulls.
 If it is thin then it acts like a garrot and can damage the nerves and the cartilage in the neck.
 Once you have trained the dog not to pull or lunge then you can use the thin collars or slip leads but not before.